Hundstrup

 Hundstrup is a small town located on the island of Funen in south-central Denmark, in Svendborg Municipality.
 It is four kilometers north of Vester Skerninge and 14 kilometers northwest of Svendborg.

-The apple variety, Filippa originated in Hundstrup.
+The apple variety Filippa originated in Hundstrup.

+Den Selvforsynende Landsby

+Den Selvforsynende Landsby (English: "The Self-sufficient Village") is an ecovillage situated in Hundstrup.
+The village was founded in 2002 with the intention of creating a community using permaculture techniques and the project began in 2004 when farmland outside of Hundstrup was purchased.
+As of 2014, the village has a population of about 65.